Home

 Unlike motor cars years ago, 78 rpm records occasionally came in different colours!

-Back in the 1940's, promotional 78 shellac records were produced 3" in diameter, actually smaller than the present CD !
+A 1940's promotional 78 shellac record - 3" in diameter, actually smaller than the present CD !

 Many styles and names were given to 78 disks, even 'Little Wonder'